micmejia/bible-dump/NKJV/Job/Job 5.md

 He shall deliver you in six troubles, Yes, in seven no evil shall touch you.

 ###### 20
-In famine He shall redeem you from death, And in war from the [^e]power of the sword.
+In famine He shall redeem you from death, And in war from the power of the sword.

 ###### 21
 You shall be hidden from the scourge of the tongue, And you shall not be afraid of destruction when it comes.